 - Save it and walk around.
 Mull it over.
 You may dream about it.
 Keep pen and paper by the bed!

 - After a couple of days and several more looks and edits, send it to firstname.lastname@example.org.
 Double-check that your name, date, and email are at the top of the document itself.

 Step 3: Photos

 - Size: If you know your digital camera well, you know about pixels.
 We’d like a photo that is at an absolute minimum of 1,000 pixels wide (and any height).
 That will fill up a column.
 We’d really like one that is wider than that, just in case we have to do some cropping or resizing to get it to fit well.
 If you don’t know pixels, you might be able to determine how large your file is.
 If it is larger than 250 or 300 kb, it probably is big enough.
 If it’s 500 kb or larger, it’s going to be very safe.
-If it’s a megabyte or larger, we thank you.
+If it’s a megabyte (MB) or larger, we thank you.
 (If it’s more than 3 MB, you are into Overkill.)
-Don’t crop it: You might at least some of the boring scenery on the side, so we have some latitude to fit your photo into an unusual layout niche, but then do try to send a pic that exceeds the minimum sizes above.
+Don’t crop it: let us decide on that.

 - Format: Your photos can be in a jpeg, tiff, Photoshop, or most other format.
 Send them as photo files; do not include your photos in a Word or any other kind of document.
 When in doubt, just send it.
 We’ll let you know what we think.

 - File names: It would make our job lots easier if you would rename your files like this: Schmoe Joe with family; or Schmoe Joe Paddling with Sarah Conn River; or Schmoe Joe Just before lift-off.
 Those may be all the captions you need to provide, or —